deorder/texture-upscaler/README.md

-# Shell scripts to prepare textures for ESRGAN, SFTGAN or others
+# Scripts to prepare textures for ESRGAN, SFTGAN or others

 Table of Contents
 =================